Užupis: Constitution of Užupis

 Copies of the 38 articles of the Republic's constitution and 3 mottos - "Don't Fight", "Don't Win", "Don't Surrender" - in 23 languages, can be found affixed to a wall in Paupio street in the area.
 Sanskrit and Hindi versions of the constitution were added on 25 May 2017.
 Some of these articles would be unremarkable in a constitution; for instance, Article 5 simply reads "Man has the right to individuality.".
 Others are more idiosyncratic; a typical example can be found in Article 1 ("People have the right to live by the River Vilnelė, while the River Vilnelė has the right to flow past people."), 12 ("A dog has the right to be a dog.") and 37 ("People have the right to have no rights."), which can be seen as unusual compared to fundamental rights set out by the EU.

 There are a number of paired articles, such as Articles 16 ("People have the right to be happy.") and 17 ("People have the right to be unhappy.") which declare people's right to either do or not do something, according to their desire.
 Minister of Foreign Affairs Thomas Chepaitis, Ambassador H. E. Max Haarich, AI-Expert Alex Waldmann and humanoid Roboy formulated an additional article for the Munich Embassy: "Any artificial intelligence has the right to believe in a good will of humanity."
 This makes the Užupian constitution the world's first constitution to mention artificial intelligence.
 In September 2018 the constitution was blessed by Pope Francis during his visit to Vilnius.

 Angel of Užupis

 On April 1, 2002, a statue of an angel blowing a trumpet was unveiled in the main square.
 The idea was developed from a desire to erect an angel in memory of animator and caricaturist Zenonas Šteinys.
-It became a symbol of the revival Užupis.
+It became a symbol of the revival of Užupis.
 The funds were raised by selling miniature copies of the sculpture.
 The sculptor, Romas Vilčiauskas, is also the creator of the Užupis Mermaid.

 Previously, a temporary sculpture of an egg stood in its place.
 After being replaced by the larger statue of Gabriel, the egg was sold at an auction for 10,200 litas and now stands on Pylimo street.